sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 - eBPF: Unlocking the Kernel [OFFICIAL DOCUMENTARY] : https://youtu.be/Wb_vD3XZYOA
 - eBPF: Fueling New Flame Graphs & more • Brendan Gregg • YOW!
 2022 : https://youtu.be/HKQR7wVapgk
 - Linux Networking - eBPF, XDP, DPDK, VPP - What does all that mean? (by Andree Toonk) : https://youtu.be/hO2tlxURXJ0
+- https://github.com/sched-ext/scx sched_ext is a Linux kernel feature which enables implementing kernel thread schedulers in BPF and dynamically loading them.
+This repository contains various scheduler implementations and support utilities.

 ## And other references for elaborate later ...